 Stainless steel cleaning can be difficult, as each brand uses a different grade of stainless steel and homes vary in keeping water and liquids away from stainless.
-Our strong preference for stainless cleaning is buffing with a microfiber and all purpose-cleaner or cleaning with Earth Friendly brand stainless cleaner.
-However, if your stainless has been repeatedly treated with oil based cleaners or has extensive water streaks or damage, please let us know so we can discuss a solution that is right for your home.
+Our strong preference for stainless cleaning is buffing with a microfiber and all-purpose cleaner or cleaning with Earth Friendly brand stainless cleaner (Better Life Stainless).
+However, if your stainless has repeatedly been treated with oil based cleaners or has extensive water streaks or damage, please let us know so we can discuss a solution that is right for your home.

 15) I am having some repairs or renovations done.
 Can you still clean?

 For safety and quality reasons, Green & Clean workers should be the only contractors in your home on the day of the cleaning.
 Your contractor or handyman can usually schedule small jobs such as installing a light fixture or replacing a sink around your cleaning schedule.
 More extensive renovations and repairs may require putting your cleanings on hold for a short time.
 If anyone other than you or others living in your home will enter on the day of the cleaning, let us know.
 If you keep us up-to-date, then will be able to work out a solution.
 We do not do post-renovation cleaning, but we can recommend someone if this is not provided as part of the renovation contract.

 16) I have some items that are hard to reach.
 Will you use a ladder?

 We will reach items to the best of our ability on a regular basis and also via an extender duster during detail cleanings.
 We cannot use ladders for hard to reach areas.